tzlaine/small_wg1_papers/P1879_please_dont_rewrite_my_string_literals.md

 ---

+# Revisions

+  - R1
+    - Use the terminology conventions from [@P1859R0].
+    - Add T-dog Tables.
+    - Explain why the MSVC current behavior is conforming.
+    - Be explicit that _only_ string literals are affected (and not identifiers).

+# Terminology

+The terminology used in this paper follows the conventions introduced in [@P1859R0].

 # The `u8` string literal prefix does not do what you think it does

 I was writing tests for a Unicode library for Boost.
 The tests included some